dutchanddutch/jbang/README.md

 principle also allow halting debug to be performed on the cortex-a8 with assistance of code running e.g. in PRUSS.

+(Note: it turns out the hardware breakpoint/watchpoint code in linux does not currently support the ARMv7 memory-mapped debug model used by the Cortex-A8.
+Bummer.)

 ## Hardware requirements

 All that is required is that all relevant JTAG inputs (nTRST, TMS, TDI, TCK)